Skip to main content

 It is also important to work with legal counsel to carefully review contracts with providers, customers, and logistics operators to assess the allocation of liability for delays or cancellations caused by a strike or port disruption.

-The widespread ramifications of the potential strike highlight the complexity and fragility of global supply chains, underscoring the continued need for organizations to take proactive action to constantly monitor their supply chains using the latest technologies available and take action to build resiliency that allows them to better withstand emerging and evolving risks.
+The widespread ramifications of the potential strike highlight the complexity and fragility of global supply chains, underscoring the continued need for organisations to take proactive action to constantly monitor their supply chains using the latest technologies available and take action to build resiliency that allows them to better withstand emerging and evolving risks.

 Talk to us